shareeep/campusG/TO-DO.md

 # CampusG Microservices - TO-DO List

+> **IMPORTANT NOTICE:** Kafka-related implementation is currently ON HOLD.
+Focus on core service functionality first.
+Kafka integration will be revisited once all services are fully operational.

 This document provides a clear, step-by-step guide for completing the implementation in our food delivery application.
 Tasks are organized by microservice and include difficulty ratings (1=easy, 5=hard).

 ## What We've Already Built